Klinogicare® StarLab

 TP = total protein resource of the body

 Albumin is responsible for transporting substances in the blood, and its level helps assess the condition of the liver and kidneys.
-In athletes, decreased albumin may indicate overtraining or inadequate nutrition.
+In athletes, a drop in albumin may indicate overtraining or insufficient nutrition.

 GLO = immune and inflammatory reactivity

-Globulins play an important role in the immune system, and their level helps evaluate recovery after exertion and the body’s inflammatory response.
+Globulins play an important role in the immune system, and their level helps assess recovery after exertion and the inflammatory response of the body.

 This ratio shows the balance between the main blood proteins.
-A reduced ratio may indicate inflammatory processes or immune dysfunction.
+A reduced ratio may indicate inflammatory processes or changes in immune function.

-ALT ↑ = load on the liver or muscle tissue
+ALT ↑ = overload of the liver or muscle tissue

-ALT is an enzyme that used to assess liver function.
-In athletes, an elevated level may indicate muscle damage after intense exertion.
+ALT is an enzyme used to assess liver function.
+In athletes, an elevated value may indicate muscle damage after intense effort.

 AST ↑ = muscle or liver damage

 AST is also important for assessing the condition of muscle and liver tissue.
-In sports, elevated AST is commonly associated with intense training and muscle damage.
+In sports, an elevated AST value is usually associated with intense training and muscle damage.

 TBIL = overall bilirubin metabolism

 Bilirubin reflects liver function.
-In athletes, its increase may be associated with altered hemoglobin metabolism due to prolonged exertion.
+In athletes, an increase may be related to altered hemoglobin metabolism from prolonged effort.

-DBIL ↑ = bile excretion and liver load
+DBIL ↑ = biliary excretion and liver overload

-IBIL ↑ = breakdown of red blood cells under exertion
+IBIL ↑ = breakdown of red blood cells due to exertion

-Indirect bilirubin may increase due to the increased red blood cell breakdown, which is relevant for athletes experiencing high aerobic loads.
+Indirect bilirubin may rise due to increased breakdown of red blood cells, which is relevant for athletes with high aerobic loads.

 TG = lipid metabolism and nutrition

-The level of triglycerides in the blood helps assess the cardiovascular risk, especially with high-calorie nutrition in athletes.
+The blood triglyceride level helps assess cardiovascular risk, especially in athletes with a high-calorie diet.

-Monitoring cholesterol levels is important for maintaining cardiovascular health, especially in athletes on high-fat diets.
+Monitoring cholesterol values is important for maintaining cardiovascular health, especially in athletes with a high-fat diet.

 HDL-C ↑ = more favorable lipid profile

-A high HDL level is beneficial for athletes because it is associated with a lower cardiovascular risk.
+A high HDL value is beneficial for athletes, as it is associated with a lower cardiovascular risk.

 LDL-C ↑ = risk of atherosclerosis

-Elevated LDL increases the risk of atherosclerosis.
-For athletes, it is important to keep it within the normal range.
+An elevated LDL value increases the risk of atherosclerosis.
+For athletes, it is important to keep LDL within the normal range.

 GLU = energy availability for performance

-Glucose is the main source of energy.
-In athletes, glucose levels help assess readiness for training and the risk of hypoglycemia or diabetes.
+Glucose is the main energy source.
+In athletes, glucose levels help assess availability for training and the risk of hypoglycemia.

-CRE ↑ = dehydration, muscular, or renal load
+CRE ↑ = dehydration, muscle or renal overload

-A marker of kidney function.
-Elevated creatinine levels in athletes may indicate overtraining or dehydration.
+A marker of renal function.
+In athletes, elevated creatinine values may indicate overtraining or dehydration.

 UREA ↑ = increased protein breakdown

 An indicator of protein catabolism.
-Elevated levels may indicate increased protein breakdown and insufficient recovery.
+Elevated values may indicate increased protein breakdown and insufficient recovery.

-UA ↑ = cellular breakdown and intense load
+UA ↑ = cellular breakdown and intense effort

-An elevated uric acid level may indicate increased cellular breakdown under intense physical exertion.
+An elevated uric acid value may indicate increased cellular breakdown during intense exertion.

-AST ↑ = sign of muscle damage after strength work
+AST ↑ = sign of muscle damage after strength training

 Important for assessing muscle tissue damage after strength training.

-CK ↑ = main marker of muscle damage
+CK ↑ = primary marker of muscle damage

 A primary marker of muscle damage.
-Elevated CK levels are observed after intense physical exertion and may serve as an indicator of overtraining and a predictor of muscle injuries.
+Elevated CK values are seen after intense exertion and can serve as an indicator of overload, insufficient recovery, and increased injury risk.

 Specific to the heart muscle.
-Used to assess cardiac muscle damage, especially relevant when cardiac issues are suspected after intense training.
+It is used to assess heart muscle damage, which is especially relevant when cardiac problems are suspected after intense training.

-LDH ↑ = tissue damage and high physical load
+LDH ↑ = tissue damage and high exertion

-An elevated LDH level indicates cellular damage, both muscular and cardiac, which is important for evaluating the athlete’s condition after heavy exertion.
+An elevated LDH value indicates cellular damage, both muscular and cardiac, which is important for assessing the athlete after intense effort.

 α-HBDH ↑ = damage to cardiac and muscle tissue

-A marker of damage to heart and muscle tissue.
-It may increase after prolonged physical exertion.
+A marker of damage to cardiac and muscle tissue.
+It can rise after prolonged exertion.

-GLU ↓ = energy deficit during aerobic work
+GLU ↓ = energy deficit during aerobic effort

 Reflects the state of energy metabolism.
-A decrease in level may result from prolonged aerobic exertion.
+A drop in level may be due to prolonged aerobic effort.

 CRE ↑ = muscle overload or renal stress

-An elevated creatinine level may indicate muscle overload or kidney issues.
+An elevated creatinine value may indicate muscle overload or kidney problems.

 UA ↑ = intense cellular breakdown

-An elevated level may result from intense training causing cellular breakdown.
+An elevated value may be due to intense training that causes cellular breakdown.

-Potassium is important for muscle and heart function.
-Its levels affect muscle contraction and recovery after training.
+Potassium is important for the functioning of the muscles and heart.
+Its values influence muscle contraction and recovery after training.

 Na+ = fluid and electrolyte balance

-Sodium regulates water-electrolyte balance.
-Sodium levels may change during dehydration, which is important for athletes training in hot conditions.
+Sodium regulates fluid and electrolyte balance.
+Sodium values can change in cases of dehydration, which is critically important for athletes training in warm climate conditions.

-Chlorides are involved in maintaining the acid-base balance and body fluid balance, which is important for physical activity.
+Chloride takes part in maintaining acid-base balance and body fluid balance, which is important for physical activity.

-An indicator of acid-base equilibrium.
-Important for evaluating the athlete’s condition during high-intensity exercise.
+An indicator of acid-base balance.
+Relevant for assessing the athlete during high-intensity effort.

 In sports practice, biomarkers should not be interpreted in isolation, but as part of an integrated assessment.
-For example, CK + AST + LDH help evaluate muscle damage, GLU + TG + CHOL reflect energy and lipid metabolism, while Na+ + K+ + Cl- + CO2 indicate fluid, electrolyte, and acid-base balance.
+For example, CK + AST + LDH help assess muscle damage, GLU + TG + CHOL reflect energy and lipid metabolism, while Na+ + K+ + Cl- + CO2 indicate fluid, electrolyte and acid-base balance.

 Overview of biomarkers and technologies.

-Which to choose - dry chemistry or microfluidics?
+Which option is better: dry chemistry or microfluidics?

 Dry chemistry

-A simple testing format using pre-applied reagents on strips, plates, or chips.
+A simple test format that uses reagents pre-applied to strips, plates, or chips.

 Microfluidics

-A technology for precise control of small liquid volumes in microscale channels with integrated processing.
+A technology for the precise control of small liquid volumes in microscale channels with integrated processing.

-For basic rapid testing, dry chemistry is sufficient.
-For higher accuracy, multi-analyte testing, and automation, microfluidics is the preferred choice.
+For simple rapid tests, dry chemistry is sufficient.
+For greater precision, multi-analyte assays, and automation, microfluidics is often the preferred option.

 For sports

-In sports medicine, priority is given to technologies that provide more accurate assessment of muscle damage and training load.
+In sports medicine, technologies that allow a more precise assessment of muscle damage and training loads are preferred.

 Dry chemistry is an analytical method based on reagents pre-applied to solid surfaces such as strips, plates, or chips.
-When a biological sample (for example, a drop of blood or urine) is added, the reagent reacts with the target components of the sample, and the result can be determined visually or using a special reader device.
+When a biological sample is added (for example, a drop of blood or urine), the reagent reacts with the target components of the sample, and the result can be determined visually or with a dedicated reader.

 Key features of dry chemistry:

-Ease of use.
-Dry chemistry tests typically do not require complex equipment or highly specialized personnel.
+Simple handling.
+Dry-chemistry tests usually do not require complex equipment or highly qualified personnel.

-Minimal sample requirements.
-A small amount of biological material is usually required (for example, 10-250 µL).
+Minimal sample amount.
+Usually only a small amount of biological material is needed (for example, 10-250 µL).

-Convenience and portability.
-Often used in test strips that can be used not only in laboratories but also in clinics and point-of-care settings.
+Compactness and portability.
+Often in the form of test strips that can be used not only in laboratories but also in clinics and at the point of care.

-Examples of use: Test strips for blood glucose measurement, pregnancy tests, rapid tests for infectious diseases, and creatine kinase monitoring, widely used in sports medicine for assessing muscle damage.
+Application examples: test strips for measuring blood glucose, pregnancy tests, rapid infectious-disease tests, as well as creatine kinase monitoring, widely used in sports medicine to assess muscle damage.

 Microfluidics